By Jodi Mailander Farrell

 Fort Lauderdale’s palm tree-lined, brick beachfront promenade is prime walking, biking and skating territory.
 The city’s AvMed Rides BCycle bike sharing program makes it easy, with eight stations along the beach and day guest passes that can be purchased by credit card at the bike docks or on a smart phone app.
 Markham Park has mountain bike trails for thrill riders.
 A complete biking guide to Broward County parks is here.
 There’s also a free online interactive bicycle route planning tool with turn-by-turn directions and guides to bike trails based on how strenuous you want your ride.

-Another way to appreciate Fort Lauderdale’s blue backyard is on the Blue Discovery EcoTour, a 2½-hour guided water shuttle tour of the city’s New River and Intacoastal Waterway with a local marine biologist and photographer.
-Launching from the Riverwalk at Riverfront Plaza, the tour cruises by the Nova Southeastern University Halmos College of Natural Sciences and Oceanography, the Port Everglades seaport and mangrove forests that make up the edges of Dr. Von D. Mizell-Eula Johnson State Park in Dania Beach.
+Another way to appreciate Fort Lauderdale’s blue backyard is on the Blue Discovery EcoTour, a 2½-hour guided water shuttle tour of the city’s New River and Intracoastal Waterway with a local marine biologist and photographer.
+Launching from the Riverwalk at Riverfront Plaza, the tour cruises by the Nova Southeastern University Halmos College of Arts & Sciences, the Port Everglades seaport and mangrove forests that make up the edges of Dr. Von D. MiZell-Eula Johnson State Park in Dania Beach.